Mandy Rose Exposes Extreme Cleavage & Abs In Hot Pink: ‘Hello 2021’

 Mandy welcomed in the new year in her caption, and her followers showed the post plenty of love, with at least 71,500 hitting the “like” button.
 At least 1,140 Instagram users took the time to leave a positive message for her, with several choosing the flame or heart emoji to visually express their thoughts.

 “Damn, 21 looks good on you, Mandy.
 You look so sexy in this photo.
-You’re seriously the top 5 most beautiful women in existence,” one fan gushed, adding several red heart-eye emoji.
+You’re seriously the top 5 most beautiful women,” one fan gushed, adding several red heart-eye emoji.

 “Now, this is a good way to start things off.
 Out with the old and on with the new!
-You are such an incredibly gorgeous and sexy lady.
-Keep it up,” a second follower replied, including red lips and flames.
+You are incredibly gorgeous,” a second follower replied, including red lips and flames.

 “Is it just me, or do Mandy’s lips look bigger?
 No matter what changed, you are absolute perfection.
-You’re amazingly beautiful and perfect just the way you are.
-I hope you have many blessings in the coming months,” a third Instagram user wrote, adding toasting glasses.
+You’re amazingly beautiful and perfect just the way you are,” a third Instagram user wrote, adding toasting glasses.

-Mandy regularly shows off her work-ready physique for her followers, and they show her a lot of appreciation with likes and comments.
-The Inquisitr previously reported that she tugged on a pair of gray workout leggings, revealing her flat tummy.
+Mandy regularly shows off her work-ready physique for her followers while modeling workout clothes, bikinis, sexy dresses, and a variety of other skimpy outfits.
+They show her a lot of appreciation with likes and comments.
+The Inquisitr previously reported that she tugged on a pair of gray workout leggings, revealing her flat tummy and showing off some of her recent gains.